 Early History of the Carlynton family

-Another 231 words (16 lines of text) covering the years 1180, 1219, 1294, 1296 and 1296 are included under the topic Early Carlynton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Carlynton research.
+Another 115 words (8 lines of text) covering the years 1180, 1219, 1294, 1296, 1296, 1796 and 1868 are included under the topic Early Carlynton History in all our PDF Extended History products and printed products wherever possible.

 Carlynton Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Carlynton has been spelled many different ways, including Carrington, Carington, Kerrington, Karrington, Kerington, Carinton and many more.

 Early Notables of the Carlynton family (pre 1700)